 As human beings, we love to compare our worst to someone else’s best.
 And correct me if I am wrong but this kind of love is extremely toxic.
 We do it all the time even if it makes us feel worse and worse.
 We compare our failures with someone else’s wins.
 We compare our mistakes with someone else’s best life decisions.
 We compare our weaknesses with someone else’s strengths.
 We compare our sickness with someone else’s healthiness.
 We compare our bad hair day to someone else’s best hair day (I’m sorry.
-I couldn’t help myself) I used the last example to emphasise how unhealthy, toxic and ridiculous comparison can be.
+I couldn’t help myself) I used the last example to emphasize how unhealthy, toxic, and ridiculous comparison can be.
 But is comparing yourself to others always a bad thing?
 Well, it depends.

 Comparison is a natural psychological tendency, or more precisely a tool to acquire information that we can use to our advantage or quite the opposite.
 This is evident for example when you think about someone else’s achievements.
 Because you can use someone else as a representation of where you want to be in the future or interpret their success as a sign of your inferiority.
 The first approach is very positive because it helps you to gain a huge drive and inspiration to succeed, while the second one will only make you feel jealous of other people’s achievements.
 In other words, comparison can be healthy and serve you as a tool to achieve success or unhealthy and sabotage your progress.
 So be honest with yourself, listen to your gut and use the comparison tool to your advantage.

 2. Keep Your Expectations In Check